Nikhil-Pulluri/Role-Based-Access-Control/README.md

 # Employee Management System - Role Based Access System

-This project is a backend application for managing employees, featuring CRUD operations, login authentication for employees and admin, and secure password management.
+This project is a fullstack application for managing employees, featuring CRUD operations, login authentication for employees and admin, and secure password management.
 Built using modern technologies, it connects to a MongoDB database and exposes RESTful APIs.

 ---